caterinasworld/webdev-lab-notebook/reflection.md

 ### 08 - JQuery
 #### Were you able to complete the exercises on your own?
+So I initially did these solutions wrong using the same formats from 04 and 06 of the JS exercises.
+That was particularly my fault for not reading the instructions correctly.
+Since you said that we dont need to do this section I ended up leaving them the same as they are without updating anything.

 #### How helpful did you find the exercises in this section?
+Reading through your solutions is helpful since its a way for me to see how ajax and jquery actually works.
+While I did use jquery in the previous exercise, this was helpful to all see.

 #### Was there something that could be better explained?
+What Ajax actually is, but because of ThanksGiving I understand that we didnt have time to go through it.

 #### Were there other exercises that might have helped you learn this weeks topic?
+Nothing at all.